starlightenergies/CodeLibrary/README.md

 # CodeLibrary

-Just a simple web based code library for code samples.
+CL is just a simple web based code library for code samples.
 I found storing snippets to be a problem because they were not web-based in the IDE and categorization was too simplified.
 So CodeLibrary will let the user:
+- displays code and snippets in a different screen from your IDE
 - see your code with syntax highlighting (uses Prism.js)
 - create a page of snippets with comments from a template (TODO)
 - create a new page with an initial snippet (TODO)